C191068/Ali_Khatami_MERN2/README.md

 here as afirst parameter we use slash , <br>
 second prarameter is the callback function that handles this request <br>

+in this callback function we will receive request and response <br>